Stages of business growth: identify yours, plan ahead

 Here are answers to some common questions about the stages of business growth.

-What are the 4 stages of business growth?
+What are the four stages of business growth?

 How many stages of business growth are there?

-There is no single answer.
+There's no single answer.
 Experts use models with three, four, five or even seven stages.
-The important thing is to understand how your business changes over time.
+Focus on understanding how your business changes over time, not which model you follow.

 How long does each stage of business growth last?

-There is no set timeline.
-Each stage lasts as long as your business needs, depending on your industry, market and decisions.
-Focus on the challenges and opportunities of your current stage.
+There's no set timeline.
+Each stage lasts as long as your business needs, depending on your industry, market conditions and the decisions you make.
+Focus on the challenges and opportunities of your current stage rather than rushing to the next one.

 What's the difference between growth stages and business life cycles?